RedHatInsights/quickstarts/docs/quickstarts/README.md

   * Maximum 5 tasks
   * 2-7 steps per task (maximum 10 steps)
 * Each step should have a “Check your work” section.
+* Choosing an icon for the quick start card:
+  * If your quick start is specific to a product or service, use the relevant icon from the [Red Hat Brand product icons page](https://www.redhat.com/en/about/brand/standards/icons/product-icons).
+  * If your quick start does not relate to a specific product or service, use the default Patternfly rocket ship icon.
+See the [Patternfly quick starts documentation](https://www.patternfly.org/v4/extensions/quick-starts/design-guidelines/) for more details.
+  * You can find the markdown to point to an image in comments in the [quick starts template](https://github.com/patternfly/patternfly-quickstarts/blob/main/packages/dev/src/quickstarts-data/yaml/template.yaml).

 For more best practices and tips, see: